exponea/exponea-ios-sdk/Documentation/tracking.md

 Without identification, events are tracked for an anonymous customer, only identified by a cookie.
 Once the customer is identified by a hard ID, these events will be transferred to a newly identified customer.

+> 👍
+>
+> Keep in mind that, while an app user and a customer record can be related by a soft or hard ID, they are separate entities, each with their own lifecycle.
+Take a moment to consider how their lifecycles relate and when to use [identify](#identify) and [anonymize](#anonymize).

 ### Identify

-Use the `identifyCustomer()` method to identify a customer using their unique [hard ID](https://documentation.bloomreach.com/engagement/docs/customer-identification#hard-id) (for example, their email address).
+Use the `identifyCustomer()` method to identify a customer using their unique [hard ID](https://documentation.bloomreach.com/engagement/docs/customer-identification#hard-id).

+The default hard ID is `registered` and its value is typically the customer's email address.
+However, your Engagement project may define a different hard ID.

 Optionally, you can track additional customer properties such as first and last names, age, etc.